liberaledemokraten/asciidoc-theme/README.md

 Simply install `asciidoctor` and `asciidoctor-pdf` with your distribution's package manager (e.g. `apt-get`).
 Should that not work for you, install `ruby` and call `gem install asciidoctor` and `gem install asciidoctor-pdf` in the shell.

 ### Windows Users
-For ruby users, this might be a bit trickier.
+For Windows users, this might be a bit trickier.
 Here, you can start by installing the [RubyInstaller](https://rubyinstaller.org) and then run `gem install asciidoctor` and `gem install asciidoctor-pdf` in the shell (e.g. PowerShell).
 To run the `pdfconverter.sh` script, you may need to install [Cygwin](httpw://cygwin.com).
 Alternatively, use a Linux distribution on your Windows machine using WSL, e.g. [Debian for WSL](https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6) and proceed as described above for Linux users.

 ### Usage
 The classic usage (without `pdfconverter.sh`) is pretty straightforward as it is.
 Just call the following on your shell: